unahouExosite/docs/exositeready/gwe/gateway-engine/gateway_engine_gwe.md

 ### Over-the-Air (OTA) Install/Update

 Over-the-air (OTA) installs, though common, can be a bit more involved.
-It's not too terribly complicated, but several things are assumed in order for this to work so easily:
+It is not too terribly complicated, but several things are assumed in order for this to work so easily:

  1. You have a Murano account.
  2. You have a Product in your Murano account with Gateway Engine's aliases populated.